jdomins2/Advancing_AI_Capabilities/README.md

 # AI-Workforce-Dynamics
-This repository contains code and data used in the creation of ***Workforce Dynamics in the Age of AI*** by Yong Suk Lee.
+This repository contains code and data used in the creation of ***Advancing AI Capabilities and Evolving Labor Outcomes*** by Yong Suk Lee and Jacob Dominski.

 ## Repository Structure
 ### Code